Ministers interact with industry leaders on 'Yaas' preparedness

-New Delhi, May 25 (IANS) Railways, Commerce and Industry, and Consumer Affairs Minister Piyush Goyal, along with Petroleum and Steel Minister Dharmendra Pradhan and the Ports, Shipping and Waterways Minister Mansukh Mandaviya, on Monday interacted with the industry leaders on preparedness for Cyclone Yaas.
+New Delhi: Railways, Commerce and Industry, and Consumer Affairs Minister Piyush Goyal, along with Petroleum and Steel Minister Dharmendra Pradhan and the Ports, Shipping and Waterways Minister Mansukh Mandaviya, on Monday interacted with the industry leaders on preparedness for Cyclone Yaas.

 The meeting was also attended by the senior officers of the India Meteorological Department, the National Disaster Management Authority, the Shipping Ministry, the Railways, and various state governments.